esallychang/BIOF521_Spring2022/_episodes/01-Week2-Loading-SRA-Data.md

 - "Download sequencing metadata in bulk from NCBI"
 - "Load data from the NCBI SRA into the environment"
 keypoints:
+- "Data can be found on NCBI using the a variety of identifiers for Bioproject, Biosample and SRA"
 - "Galaxy is an open source tool for conducting bioinformatic analyses"
 - "FASTQ files generally store raw sequencing data"
 ---